The Complete SEO Checklist [UPDATED for 2023]

 This is important to be aware of and sort out before you invest time and effort into page-level optimization.

-Copyscape and Screaming Frog are among my favorite tools for finding duplication and analyzing content before digging into on-page SEO.
+Copyscape and Screaming Frog are among my favourite tools for finding duplication and analyzing content before digging into on-page SEO.

 On-Page SEO Cheat Sheet